 An impressive terrace to the front of the property has a covered seating area with views to the pool area and the landscaped gardens.

-The spacious lounge has original feature fireplace with integral wood burner.
+The spacious lounge has original feature fireplace with an integral wood burner.
 Exterior door to covered terrace.

 Double size bedroom with en-suite shower room